pierrce/pierrce.github.io/index.md

 # Welcome to my Personal Portfolio

 Here is where I will be storing a portfolio of my life's work.
 I will be putting videos, artwork, screenshots, and examples of everything I've ever worked on within this site.
+This portfolio will be a representation of who I am as a person.
+Like most people, I have a professional side, and a fun side.
+This site will be a combination of both.
+If you would like to see a strictly professional representation of myself, please visit my [LinkedIn](https://linkedin.com/in/pierrce)!

 While my work is very important to me, I also find it important to share personal matters like hobbies.
 In the field of game development/design, being able to critically review games and game components is just as important as being able to create them.
 For this reason, I will also be sharing thoughts and concerns I have for specific games and the video game industry as a whole.